SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/07-streaming.md

     .await?;
 ```

-Note that the stream object will exclusively hold onto the connection until being dropped, preventing the connection to be borrowed by others.
+Note that the stream object will exclusively hold onto the connection until dropped, preventing the connection to be borrowed by others.

 ```rust
 {